dzeke/Blended-Near-Optimal-Tools/3-InteractiveParallelPlot/InteractiveParallelPlot-readme.txt

 Finally, mouse over any axis to read the value in real units.

+Again, all of the above interactive features can also be supplied as optional parameters in OptionList so that the plot opens with the feature active.
+See further documentation of OptionList within the header of the file nearoptplotmo2.m.

 All the other files in this folder are called by nearoptplotmo2.m to produce a plot.
 See further descriptions in the file headers.